 Our Flue / Chimney Liners

-We manufacture our own range of high quality flexible flue liners that meet BSES 150 9001 and are tested according to EN1856 European standards.
+Our range of high quality flexible flue liners meet BSES 150 9001 and are tested according to EN1856 European standards.
 Our flue liners are guaranteed to last for up to 10 years upon correct installation.
-We also manufacture stainless steel, twin walled, flexible flue liners from 100mm (for condensing oil boilers) to 300mm.
+We also sell stainless steel, twin walled, flexible flue liners from 100mm (for condensing oil boilers) to 300mm.

 We cater to pre-cut lengths - usually 6m for bungalows or 9m for two-storey houses and we also offer custom lengths for clients who have specific requirements.
-Supplying flue adaptors, plates, cowls, stove fans and accessories Fluebay has everything you could possibly need to safely install your multi-fuel stove or log burner.
+Supplying flue adaptors, plates, cowls, stove fans and accessories we have everything you could possibly need to safely install your multi-fuel stove or log burner.